|Okay, so the legal

 theoretically came from silver-mercury amalgams in my teeth),

 mononucleosis (which I had in college), allergies (which I had since

 childhood), and life stresses.

-I've tried lots of doctors and treatments for these conditions--vitamin IVs, snake oil (I'm not sure what was in that IV), antidepressants (the most common treatment right now) and acupuncture.
+I've tried lots of doctors and treatments for these conditions--vitamin IVs, snake oil (I'm not sure what was in that IV), antidepressants and acupuncture.

 have trouble taking antidepressants.
 Most of them cause my heart